A7F/mtg-telegram-assistant/README.md

 - requests and beautifulsoup4 (to fetch data from mtga server status website)

 ## Further improvements
-- handle FNM subscriptions
+- handle FNM codes automagically
 - auto sync with your LGS events posted on facebook
 - language localisation

-the following improvements are supposed to be implemented with Flask, maybe as a companion app:

-- internal leaderboard to handle tournaments
-- event creation
-- match tracker for each event

 I can't provide any ETA because I'm working on this project during my free time